A new structure for analyzing discrete scale invariant processes: Covariance and Spectra: Scale invariant process with Markov property

-Using our method of sampling in section 3, we find the covariance function of the DT-ESI process $W(\cdot)$, which is defined in (3.2) and its corresponding multi-dimensional DT-ESS process $V(\cdot)$, defined in (3.1) for the case that they are Markov in the wide sense as well, which we call them DT-ESIM and DT-ESSM respectively in subsection 4.1.
-We find the spectral density matrix of these processes in subsection 4.2.
+Using the method of sampling in section 3 and the scale invariant process $X(\cdot)$ in Remark 3.1, and its corresponding embedded scale invariant process $W(\cdot)$ in Remark 3.2, we introduce $W(\cdot)$ with Markov property in the wide sense, named embedded scale invariant Markov process.
+Also the corresponding multi-dimensional embedded self-similar process $V(\cdot)$ and its corresponding multi-dimensional self-similar process $U(\cdot)$ is defined.
+We find the covariance function of embedded scale invariant Markov process in subsection 4.1.
+The spectral density matrix of multi-dimensional process of it embedded is evaluated in subsection 4.2.